Applications are open until May 29th, 2022

 The best way to start a career is to closely study and work together with some of the best and brightest minds within your field of interest.
 Our summer internship is a great opportunity to get valuable, first-hand experience by working on interesting computer vision and machine learning projects.

-To apply for our summer internship, send your CV, motivational letter and the topic you’re interested in to firstname.lastname@example.org.
+To apply for our summer internship, send your CV, motivational letter and the topics you’re interested in ranked by interest to email@example.com.
 If you have any questions, feel free to send them over as well.
-The applications are open until May 31.
+The applications are open until May 29th.

 At Visage Technologies, we develop smart solutions powered by computer vision and machine learning.
 A specialized division of the company – Automotive Division – exclusively collaborates with a major automotive safety supplier, developing algorithms for ADAS (Advanced Driver Assistance System).
 The system detects and tracks objects such as other vehicles and pedestrians, with applications such as automatic braking, lane keeping assistance, adaptive cruise control, etc.

-Visage Technologies has been on Deloitte’s list of the fastest-growing technology companies since 2017.
+Visage Technologies has been among the fastest-growing technology companies since 2017.
 Our team keeps growing as well, so we’re often on the lookout for new colleagues.